oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

    ![Sign-in page with implicit super-admin email address](images/Webpage-Guide/implicitSuperAdmin.png)

+**Note**: This is a local development convenience.
+For reliable role management, prefer Method B using Firebase emulator custom claims.

 #### Grant super-admin privileges after account creation

 1. Sign in with any email address.